mojingmojing/Stock-Crawler-Analysis/README.md

 Making stock plots with python is a lot of fun and I hope you enjoyed this whole process.

-Welcome to visit [my github page](https://github.com/yijingxiao) ! :smiley: :smiley:
+Welcome to visit [my github page](https://yijingxiao.github.io/) or visit [my github profile](https://github.com/yijingxiao) ! :smiley: :smiley: